FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Method

-\paragraph{Seedbank initialization (multi-model).} We initialize the search by sampling a small seedbank with a seed model $M_{\mathrm{seed}}$ and inserting the compilation-feasible subset into the archive.
-When a pre-sampled seedbank is reused across methods, we still debit each reused seed as one generator call to preserve strict accounting.
-We decouple seeding and patching: $M_{\mathrm{seed}}$ is domain-finetuned for Lean~4 to increase the yield of compilable starting points, while a general-purpose patch model $M_{\mathrm{patch}}$ performs edit-conditioned proposals and bounded repairs (see \Cref{sec:exp}).
-This decoupling reflects a practical capability mismatch: Lean-specialized models tend to yield more compilable seeds from scratch, while general instruction-tuned LLMs more reliably execute edit-conditioned patch/repair prompts but are less stable when generating Lean code from scratch.
+\paragraph{Seedbank initialization.} We initialize the search by sampling a small seedbank with a seed model $M_{\mathrm{seed}}$, evaluating each seed with the compiler and semantic judge, and inserting the compilation-feasible subset into the archive.
+When a pre-sampled seedbank is reused across methods, we still debit each reused seed as one generator call to preserve consistent accounting.
+We separate the seed and patch roles: $M_{\mathrm{seed}}$ provides initial candidates, while $M_{\mathrm{patch}}$ performs edit-conditioned proposals and bounded repairs.
+Concrete model choices are specified in \Cref{sec:exp}.

 \paragraph{Archive, islands, and duplicates.} We maintain a per-problem archive $\mathcal{A}$ of unique compilation-feasible candidates that serves both as a parent pool and as prompt context.
-We use an island model with $K$ semi-isolated subpopulations (default $K=2$), where $K=1$ recovers a single population, with periodic migration to mitigate stagnation.
-Detailed hyperparameters are provided in Appendix~\Cref{sec:appendix-config,sec:appendix-impl-islands}.
-Each iteration samples an island and restricts parent selection and context sampling to the sampled island.
-To reduce collapse, we reject exact duplicates under canonicalization (whitespace/name normalization) and do not reinsert them into the archive.

-Detailed pseudocode (including duplicate handling, repair semantics, and budget accounting) is provided in \Cref{sec:appendix-pseudocode}. \paragraph{Scoring and usage-penalized selection.} We define a gated score that enforces feasibility before rewarding semantic consistency.
-In the current protocol, the score depends only on compilation and semantic consistency:

-so $s(c)\in\{0,1,2\}$ for infeasible / compilable / compilable+semantically consistent candidates.
-The archive retains multiple high-scoring candidates (rather than a single maximizer) to hedge against statement-level variability in downstream proof cost.
-We do not perform explicit online multi-objective selection (e.g., NSGA-II~\citep{deb2002nsga2}); prover feedback is expensive and prover-dependent, so proof utility is evaluated only downstream after proving.
-Parent selection samples from the archive using a robust transformation of $s(c)$ and a parent-usage penalty to reduce collapse onto a few templates.
-Concretely, for each archived candidate $c_i$ with score $\alpha_i=s(c_i)$ and parent-usage count $n_i$, we compute
+We use an island model with $K$ semi-isolated archive populations (default $K=2$).
+When $K=1$, FormalEvolve uses a single archive population: it still retains archive-based parent reuse, archive-conditioned context sampling, usage-penalized selection, and bounded repair, but removes island partitioning and migration.
+Each iteration samples one island and restricts parent/context sampling to it.
+In the main configuration, migration occurs every 10 generations at rate 0.1 with the top candidate in each island protected.
+Detailed hyperparameters are provided in \Cref{sec:appendix-config,sec:appendix-impl-islands}.
+Exact duplicates under canonicalization (whitespace/name normalization) are rejected at archive insertion to reduce collapse.
+In \Cref{alg:formalevolve}, \textsc{SampleParent} uses the scoring rule defined below, and $n_i$ tracks how often $c_i$ has already been selected as a parent.